thoth-station/graph-refresh-job/README.rst

   $ oc login <cluster-url>  # Make sure you are logged in
   $ KUBERNETES_VERIFY_TLS=0 THOTH_INFRA_NAMESPACE=thoth-test-core GRAPH_SERVICE_HOST=graph.test.thoth-station.ninja GRAPH_TLS_PATH=./tls-test pipenv run python3 ./app.py

+You need to obtain TLS certificates in order to talk to a cluster graph database and place them into `./tls-test` directory as shown above.

 Insights to graph-refresh job
 =============================